Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 Discipline does involve emotional labour

 This is an aspect of punishment people rarely consider or discuss.
-I suppose because in society, the role of the person doling out the punishment doesn’t assume that role voluntarily.
+I suppose because, outside of kink, the person doling out the punishment doesn’t assume that role voluntarily.

 Dealing with guilt

-It’s not uncommon for dominants to feel guilt during or after submissive punishment.
+It’s not uncommon for dominants to experience some element of guilt during or after punishing their submissive.
 As I said above, it’s important to remember that punishment is a negotiated part of the dynamic.
 It serves to maintain it and the connection the dynamic is based on.
 You haven’t done anything wrong!

 If you find yourself really struggling with guilt or uncertainty, well.
 Please save yourself a Reddit post and just go and talk to your partner.
 Chances are they will be happy to reassure you and, at the end of the day, it’s the only way that your feelings will actually be resolved.